 Psychosis often involves a break from reality and can manifest in many different ways.
-Learn more about the types of psychosis and how long they last.
+Learn more about the types and stages of psychosis and how long they last.

 Psychosis can refer to a variety of conditions where a person experiences something that is not happening in reality.
 They may have a hard time distinguishing between what is happening in their minds and what is real.
 Psychosis can result in hallucinations, where a person sees, hears, tastes, or feels things that aren’t actually there.
 It can also present as delusions, where a person strongly believes something to be true despite it going against what is generally accepted or reality.
 It can also present as disorganized or confused thinking, speech or behaviors.